EllieChen-Git/Angular-Course-Getting-Started/README.md

   // Change our listFilter property into a 'getter/setter'
   _listFilter: string; // Backing field to store value get listFilter(): string {
-    // Getter: no parameter, return sth
+    // Getter: no parameter, return something
     // When data-binding needs the value, it'll call 'gettter' and get teh value return this._listFilter;
   }